Benefits of Vocational Expert Reports in your TDIU claim

 If you have worked with the VA long enough, it probably comes as no surprise to learn that the VA often disagrees about claims of total disability individual unemployability (TDIU).
 Vocational experts can go a long way in proving that a veteran does in fact qualify for TDIU.
 In cases without vocational experts, the VA relies on VA doctors to make the determination of unemployability; however, in most cases, only an experienced vocational expert has the knowledge to determine whether a veteran qualifies for TDIU.
 Talk to a local attorney with experience handling TDIU claims for help today.

 The Benefits of Vocational Experts

-In a typical TDIU claim, a veteran claims that he or she cannot return to his or her former employment because of a service-connected disability.
+In a typical TDIU claim, a veteran claims that they cannot return to their former employment because of a service-connected disability.
 The question then shifts to whether the veteran has the education, work experience, transferrable skill set, and adequate physical and mental capacity to secure and maintain another type of employment.
 Vocational experts have the industrial knowledge and expertise to evaluate the opportunities in the current marketplace compared to the veteran’s current circumstances.
 A vocational expert often is the only person qualified to render an expert opinion on a veteran’s ability to obtain another position and can critically alter the final decision in a TDIU claim.